mendel5/alternative-front-ends/README.md

 - [MediathekViewWeb](https://github.com/mediathekview/mediathekviewweb): Video content of German public-service television broadcasters (e.g. ARD, ZDF)
   - Official instance: [mediathekviewweb.de](https://mediathekviewweb.de)

-- [NoPaste](https://github.com/bokub/nopaste): NoPaste is an open-source website similar to Pastebin where you can store any piece of code, and generate links for easy sharing

-- [PrivateBin](https://github.com/PrivateBin/PrivateBin): Zero knowledge encrypted paste-bin.
-A minimalist, open source online pastebin where the server has zero knowledge of pasted data.
-Data is encrypted/decrypted in the browser using 256 bits AES

-- [vaultwarden](https://github.com/dani-garcia/vaultwarden): Password manager.
-Unofficial Bitwarden compatible server written in Rust, formerly known as bitwarden_rs

 - [snapdrop](https://github.com/RobinLinus/snapdrop): Similar to Apple's Airdrop but in your browser.
 A Progressive Web App for local file sharing

 - [hedgedoc](https://github.com/hedgedoc/hedgedoc): Collaborative markdown editor.
 A platform to write and share markdown